TrinathInturi/sample-blog/README.md

 # Deadshot's Blog
-- This blog gives you information about technology and programming
+- This blog gives you information about Technology,Programming and Games